 The tallest peak in North America can often be difficult to see.
 But on a visit to Alaska one winter, I was fortunate to see Denali peeking out above the clouds.
 In fact, the 20,310 foot tall mountain was visible from almost 200 miles away as I was driving from Anchorage to Fairbanks.

 Luxury comes in many forms.
 There is the obvious five star hotel with concierge service and private infinity pool type of luxury.
-But for me, a more important form of luxury is the ability to easily experience the solitude of pristine, unspoiled wilderness for three days.
-A lodge to lodge Rogue River rafting trip gave me that experience with the added comfort of sleeping in a bed and hot showers at the end of each day, along with good home cooked meals and fine local Oregon wines.
-Now that is luxury indeed.
+But for me, experiencing the solitude of pristine, unspoiled wilderness is a more important form of luxury.
+A lodge to lodge Rogue River rafting trip gave me that experience with the added comfort of sleeping in a bed and hot showers at the end of each day, along with hearty home cooked meals and fine local Oregon wines.
+Now that is five star luxury indeed.

 I have been fortunate to be able to visit Yellowstone National Park a number of times.
 Each trip has been different and each time I learned how to do things better the next time.
 I am sharing my tips for planning a trip to Yellowstone to help you plan your perfect bucket list itinerary.